zencart/documentation/content/user/products/products_misc.md

 ---
 ### Pricing includes tax

 Problem: My products are being displayed with a different price then I set!?
-If I set someting at $2 it ends up listing at 2.22.
+If I set something at $2 it ends up listing at 2.22.
 I have set that prices should not show with tax, I haven't set any tax rates yet.

 Chances are that you have changed your currency settings, and your "default" currency is not set to a value of 1.0.
 Please visit Admin->Localization->Currencies and set your default currency to value of 1.0